rogeru/circuit-js-sdk/examples/README.md

 Try them [here](https://rawgit.com/circuit/circuit-js-sdk/master/examples/index.html).

-Use your own sandbox account, or one of the playground accounts:
+Use your own sandbox account, or one of the following playground accounts:
-* todo
+* coming...